 Students who are financially eligible may receive a Federal College Work-Study (FCWS) or another work program as part of the financial aid award.
 These students are approved to work on campus to help offset college expenses.

 Students who were awarded Federal College Work-Study must attend a Work Orientation Meeting during the first week of classes to complete the necessary tax forms and receive a listing of all campus employers.
 It is the students’ responsibility to find positions that fit into their academic and co-curricular schedule.
-The Bonner Center for Service and Vocation keeps a listing of the various openings at campus offices.
+The Student Employment Office in Human Resources keeps a listing of the various openings at campus offices.